-- Allowable Recipients: Only legal entities are eligible to receive IIR support from Baxter; individuals are not.
+Only legal entities are eligible to receive research support from Baxter; individuals are not eligible.

-Baxter may provide money, in-kind contributions (including non-Baxter products and/or services) to not-for-profit or charitable HCOs, for-profit HCOs and/or Patient Organizations, to support their missions, visions, goals and programs.
+Where allowed by local law and/or industry associations, Baxter may provide money, in-kind contributions (including non-Baxter products and/or services) to not-for-profit or charitable HCOs, for-profit HCOs and/or Patient Organizations, to support their missions, goals and programs.

 - Contribution Management Committees (“CMC”): For all contribution requests, the local (country, cluster or region) CMC has the decision‐making authority.
-Each CMC has three voting members: a representative from Medical Affairs, Finance and Legal departments.
+Each CMC has three voting members: a representative from Worldwide Medical, Finance and Legal departments.